Passing the Stock Photo Exam

 3. Still life photography.
 This is a lifesaver for many beginner microstock photographers.
 Almost everyone has some rare or just beautiful items at home.
 Try to use your artistic imagination to transform the very fact of their existence into good photographs for stock agencies.
 Even if your artistic imagination is taking a break today, there’s no need to despair.
 Photos of objects on a simple white background are also in demand.
 However, you’ll need to pay attention to lighting setup or subsequent editing in Photoshop to ensure the background looks light and clean.

-4. Works of other sought-after themes.
-This can include: business, fashion, sports, food, holiday themes (New Year, Valentine’s Day, Independence Day, Christmas), unique antique objects, conceptual images (illustrations for various emotions, processes, phenomena).
+4. Works on other sought-after themes.
+This can include: business, fashion, sports, food, holiday themes (New Year, Valentine’s Day, Independence Day, Christmas), unique antique objects, and conceptual images (illustrations for various emotions, processes, and phenomena).

 Let’s also consider some technical requirements for images to protect yourself from major mistakes when creating and processing images.